ObiTracks/OperatingSystems/Assignment 4/README.md

 # About Developers
 ---
-Obi Ihejirika: 3rd year BBA/CS student passionatd about computer science and educating future generations to build amazing things through tech.
+Obi Ihejirika: 3rd year BBA/CS student passionated about computer science and educating future generations to build amazing things through tech.
+VP of Technology at LCS and the LCS Pods program.

 # Liscence to Use Code